Drug and Alcohol Policy

-Students: Individual students who violate this or related policies shall be subject to the appropriate disciplinary process.
+Students: Individual students who violate this policy or any related policy shall be subject to the appropriate disciplinary process.
 The disciplinary sanctions that may be imposed for violations of the policy include, but are not limited to, warnings, restitution, probation, suspension, loss of financial aid, expulsion from residence halls, and expulsion from JTS.

-Sponsoring student organizations, and their members, are also held responsible for violations of the standards of conducts and related policies.
-Where violations occur, student organizations and their members may be penalized, may have funding revoked, may be denied use of facilities and services, and may be barred from future student activities recognition; individual members may also be disciplined.
+Sponsoring student organizations and their members are also held responsible for violations of the standards of conducts and related policies.
+Where violations occur, student organizations and their members may be penalized, may have funding revoked, may be denied use of facilities and services, and may be barred from having their future events recognized as student activities .
+Individual members may also be disciplined.

-Faculty and Staff: Individual employees who violate the standards of conduct and related policies shall be subject to appropriate disciplinary process, in accordance with the applicable collective bargaining agreements with the unions or with JTS administrative procedures.
-Disciplinary sanctions may range from, but not be limited to, warnings, suspensions, and termination of employment.
+Faculty and Staff: Individual employees who violate the standards of conduct and related policies shall be subject to appropriate disciplinary process, in accordance with the applicable collective bargaining agreements or with JTS administrative procedures.
+Disciplinary sanctions may include, but not be limited to, warnings, suspensions, and termination of employment.
 In imposing disciplinary sanctions, JTS shall take into account the circumstances surrounding the offense, the nature of the violation, and the individual's previous record at JTS.
-At JTS's discretion, as an alternative to or in addition to any disciplinary action taken, any employees found in violation of these standards of conduct or related policies may be required to participate in and satisfactorily complete an appropriate counseling or rehabilitation program or employee assistance program.
+At JTS's discretion, as an alternative to or in addition to any disciplinary action, employees found in violation of these standards of conduct or related policies may be required to participate in and satisfactorily complete an appropriate counseling or rehabilitation program or employee assistance program.